cardinalby/export-env-action/README.md

 <a name="inputs_variables"></a>

 ### 🔹 `variables` Default: `all`
-Variables to export or return concatenated by `|` or custom "separator" prop.
+Variables to export or return concatenated by `|`.

 If variables: 'VAR_1|VAR_3'
 ```dotenv